victordibia/handtrack.js/reactdemo/README.md

 Below are a key list of updates that have been implemented as part of this hackathon:

 - **New dataset curation**: A completely new dataset (~2000 images, 6000 labels) has been curated.
 The current version is focused on the viewpoint of a user facing a webcam.
 Details on data collection are listed below.
 Note that the dataset is not released (mostly because it contains personal information on the participants and effort is still underway to extract a subset that is free of PII).
+In the meantime, the project can be reproduced using the [egohands](http://vision.soic.indiana.edu/projects/egohands/) dataset which is public.
 - **New labels**: Following extensive review of the usecases for an earlier version of handtrack.js (e.g. game controls, detect face touching to minimize covid spread etc), a new set of hand pose labels have been curated:
   - Open:  All fingers are extended in an open palm position.
 This represents an open hand which can be the drop mode of a drag and drop operation.
   - Closed: All fingers are contracted in a ball in a closed fist position.
 The closed hand is similar to the drag mode for a drag and drop operation.